 After your arrival, we look forward to welcoming you to an Intro Camp, which will take place in the town of Odense from the 18th - 20th of August 2023.
 Here all students of MD Denmark Team Summer 2023 (S23) will participate (approx. 80).

 The Intro Camp is our Inbound Orientation, and it is mandatory for all students coming to Denmark to participate.
 You will meet a team of committed teachers, who will prepare you for many of the challenges you will be facing during your year in Denmark.
 You will be introduced to the Danish lifestyle, culture and language.
 This will be most helpful to you when you set out, on your life in Danish families and school.

-The Intro Camp is paid by Multi District Denmark and is free of charge for you.
+The Intro Camp is paid for by Multi-District Denmark and is free of charge for you.

 EURO BUS TOUR:

-As a very good alternative to individual journeys, Multi District Denmark offers our inbound exchange students an optional EURO BUS TOUR 2023.
+As a very good alternative to individual journeys, Multi-District Denmark offers our inbound exchange students an optional EURO BUS TOUR 2024.
 During approx. three weeks in May and June 2023 this tour takes you to Berlin, Prague, Vienna, Venice, Nice and Paris and many other interesting places in Europe.

 The EURO BUS TOUR does not require further permission.

-The cost of the tour is approx. DKK 15.500 + pocket money and will not be paid by Rotary in Denmark.
-In December, you will receive more information about the Tour, and registration will be available in December 2023.
+The cost of the tour is approx. DKK 18.000 + pocket money and will not be paid by Rotary in Denmark.
+You will soon receive more information regarding the trip, and registration will be available in December 2023.
 General details can be seen at https://www.rotary.dk/yep/euro-bus-tour-2019

 The easiest way to contact anyone in your host district is to send an email.
 Email addresses are available in letters and on the Youth Exchange Program database.
-Remember to write your YEP-number and name every time you write us.
+Remember to write your YEP number and name every time you write to us.

 There is also a Correspondence tab in the database, where you can write to your counsellor and he/she can write to you.
 When there is a new message in Correspondence, you will get a notification in your email.